cavo789/blog/blog/2024/05/01/bash-logging/index.md

 authors: [christophe]
 image: /img/bash_tips_social_media.jpg
 tags: [bash, tips]
-draft: true
 enableComments: true
 ---
 <!-- cspell:ignore uplzaefi -->
 ![Bash - Script to add logging features to your script](/img/bash_tips_header.jpg)

-When write Bash scripts and certainly when you foresee to run them in a cron, you should implement a logfile.
-Every actions fired by your script should be log somewhere so we can start the script in a non-interactive mode and, in case of need, consult the last logfile.
+When you write Bash scripts and certainly when you foresee running them in a cron, you should implement a logfile.
+Every action fired by your script should be logging somewhere so you can start the script in a non-interactive mode and in case of need, consult the last logfile.

-Since I write a log of Bash scripts, I've coded my own implementation.
-It's really easy to use.
+Below is a script I've developed in the form of a library, which means you can easily include it in your existing code without having to change anything.

-You just need to include the file in your script (`source log.sh`) then here and there foresee a `log::write "Something to log"`.
+You just need to include the file in your script (i.e. add a `source log.sh` line) then here and there foresee a `log::write "Something to log"`.
+Easy no?

 <!-- truncate -->

-To illustrate how the log feature works, we need to create two files.
+To illustrate how the log feature works, we will create two files.
 Your script (here, I'll call it `run.sh`) and the one containing the log implementation (`log.sh`).

 ## Your script

 If you already have a script, please open it.
 Otherwise, just create a new one and copy/paste the code below.

-Name the file just as you want (I will name it `run.sh` for the example) and make sure the script can be executed by running `chmod +x run.sh` in your console.
+Name the file just as you want (I will name it `run.sh` for example) and make sure the script can be executed by running `chmod +x run.sh` in your console.

 ```bash
 #!/usr/bin/env bash